Special Education: General (K-12)

-- EDSE 502: Classroom Management and Applied Behavior Analysis (3 credits)
+- EDSE 502: Classroom Management and Applied Behavior Analysis (3 credit hours)

-- EDSE 503: Language Development and Reading (3 credits)
+- EDSE 503: Language Development and Reading (3 credit hours)

-- EDSE 540: Characteristics of Students with Disabilities who Access the General Curriculum (3 credits)
+- EDSE 540: Characteristics of Students with Disabilities who Access the General Curriculum (3 credit hours)

-- EDSE 544: Adapted Instructional Methods and Transition for Secondary Learners (3 credits)
+- EDSE 544: Adapted Instructional Methods and Transition for Secondary Learners (3 credit hours)

-- EDSE 628: Elementary Reading, Curriculum, Strategies for Students Who Access the General Education Curriculum (3 credits)
+- EDSE 628: Elementary Reading, Curriculum, Strategies for Students Who Access the General Education Curriculum (3 credit hours)

-- EDSE 629: Secondary Curriculum and Strategies for Students with Disabilities who Access the General Curriculum (3 credits)
+- EDSE 629: Secondary Curriculum and Strategies for Students with Disabilities who Access the General Curriculum (3 credit hours)

 - EDSE 783: Internship: Special Education in General Curriculum (6 credit hours) (Must complete two 3-credit internships: one elementary placement and one secondary placement.)

 Total: 33 credits